JCHIANG1/Web-Search-Engine-from-Scratch/README.md

 ## -Web-Search-Engine-from-Scratch
 The search engine implementation contains the following components:
 #### -1.
 Crawler: use the breadth-first strategy to crawl 5,000 pages.
-For this project the crawled page start with "https://www.depaul.edu"
+For this project I start crawling at "https://www.depaul.edu"
 and Perform a Web traversal using the BFS strategy that only crawl HTML pages.
 #### -2.
 When crawling the page conduct link analysis that make sure the crawled links are (a)part of the domain, (b) (URL-)normalized, and (c)  not already traversed.
 #### -3.
 Index: pre-processing the text(e.g. tokenization, case folding, stopword removal) and create an inverted index structure.